The Access Statement is not short...but it is important to give all the details which may be important to your stay.

 Key Collection, Welcome and Car Parking

 When guests are expected the properties are prepared and keys are left in the door for arrival at 4pm.
-Chrissie is on-site to greet and show guests around the property.
+Chris is on-site to greet and show guests around the property.
 If you call from the ferry she can meet you with freshly baked scones.
 A welcome pack of fresh bread, scones, home-made jam, marmalade, Fairtrade tea, Fairtrade coffee, Fairtrade sugar, salt and pepper awaits you.
 Some shopping can be arranged if you ask at least a week in advance.
 A homemade casserole can be pre-ordered and purchased, so that you don't need to cook after a day of travelling, or even later in the week if you know you will be out all day.

-Chrissie is also able to cater for evening meals for small groups (2-4) if ordered in advance.
+Chris is also able to cater for evening meals for small groups (2-4) if ordered in advance.

 A range of seasonal fruit and vegetables is available to purchase as well as preserves, honey, jam and eggs- ask on arrival or pre-order.